uni-ts/uni-ts/docs/docs/result/getting-started.md

 ### Requirements

-**TypeScript**: Version 4.5.0 or higher is required.
+**TypeScript**: Version 5.3.0 or higher is required.
 We recommend using the latest stable version for the best experience and type safety.

-**Configuration**: Make sure you have strict type checking enabled in your `tsconfig.json`:
+**Configuration**: Make sure you have `"strict": true` (or at least `"strictNullChecks": true`) enabled in your `tsconfig.json`:

 ```json
 {